kapilsharma/AngularQuickNotes/02-Installing.md

 What!!
 Our code from 'app.component.html' (`<H1>` tag) or 'app.component.ts' (`title` variable) is not there.
 How it is working then?

-We write angular code in Type Script, which is super set of Java Script but the browser do not understands Type Script.
+We write angular code in Type Script, which is super set of Java Script but the browser does not understands Type Script.
 Thus, to display the page, angular needs to compile our application into Java Script.

 Notice Line 13, here we are including few Java Script files